hatchpay/hatch-masternode-tool/doc/deterministic-mn-migration.md

     2.2.
 Get the following information from your masternode
     configuration:
-    - `proTxHash`: copy the value from the **DMN TX hash** edit box
+    - `proTxHash`: copy the value from the **HMN TX hash** edit box
     - `ipAndPort`: the IP addres and TCP port in the format *IP:Port*
     - `operatorKey`: copy the value from **Operator private key** edit box

     2.3.
-Execute the update service command from the Dash Core Debug console
+Execute the update service command from the Hatch Core Debug console
     `protx update_service "protxHash" "ipAndPort" "operatorKey"
     "operatorPayoutAddress" "feeSourceAddress"`